csurf/mstar/README.md

-# MSTAR LCD Controller Firmare
+# MSTAR LCD Controller Firmware

 Working source code / firmware for the MST70*-lf series of MSTAR Video/LCD controller IC's:
 This has currently been tested with the following IC's: